Hubert1225/Time-series-AD-with-TCN/README.md

 For comparison purposes, we use two baseline methods:

 - random detector - returns random subsequences
-- Local Outlier Factor - a well known anomaly detection method for multidimensional data
+- Local Outlier Factor (LOF) - a well known anomaly detection method for multidimensional data

 We use two evaluation metrics:

 - _precision@k_ - when the model return _k_ anomalies (anomalous subsequences),
 the _precision@k_ is the fraction of detected subsequences that are correct
-- _f1-score_ - F1-score metric computed for all points in the time series
+- _f1-score_ - f1-score metric computed for all points in the time series
 (we ignore the context of subsequence in this case)

 ## How to run